 Here is a list of public holidays in Japan, and at the bottom, you can find a Google calendar that will give you exact dates for “floating holidays” that fall on say, the 3rd Friday of the month,” etc.

-December 23 – The birthday of the reigning emperor has been a national holiday since 1868.
-It is celebrated on December 23; Emperor Akihito was born on this day in 1933.
+February 23 – The birthday of the reigning emperor has been a national holiday since 1868.

 January 1 – New Year’s Day marks the beginning of Japan’s most crucial holiday season, the New Year season (正月 Shōgatsu), is generally the first one, three or seven days of the year.
 Though not prescribed by law, many workplaces are closed from December 29 to January 3.

 Second Monday of January – Coming of Age Day is a day to congratulate and encourage people who have reached the age of maturity (20 years old) during the year.
 Cities and towns throughout the nation hold ceremonies for these people.